viperproject/2vyper/docs/allocation.md

     - Check that the first provider either does not need to provide anything or else has made such an offering.
     - Check that the second provider either does not need to provide anything or else has made such an offering.
     - If any offers are needed remove them.
-    - Check that the first provider has enogh resources allocated.
+    - Check that the first provider has enough resources allocated.
-    - Check that the second provider has enogh resources allocated.
+    - Check that the second provider has enough resources allocated.
     - Decrease allocated amount of the first resource for the first provider.
     - Increase allocated amount of the second resource for the first provider.
     - Decrease allocated amount of the second resource for the second provider.